 Delivery to Canadian

 After the goods have cleared customs, we will book an appointment and deliver your shipment to the required Amazon FBA center.

 Just watch for your FBA inventory to appear in Amazon Seller Central!

 Sample Rates for Popular Services

-SC Integrators Ocean Freight Less-than-Container (LCL) Rates from Major Ports in China to Canadian Amazon FBA Centers in Vancouver, Toronto, and Calgary Areas*
+SC Integrators Ocean Freight Less-than-Container (LCL) Rates from Major Ports in China to Canadian Amazon FBA Centers in Vancouver (Delta, New Westminster, Tsawwassen), Calgary, Toronto (Mississauga, Milton, Brampton, Bolton) and Ottawa (Navan) Areas*